carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 also what tells Python a directory is a module.
 An empty init file marks a directory as a module.

-Now, if we launch a new python terminal from this directory, we can import the package **conversions**
+Now, if we launch a new Python terminal from this directory, we can import the package **conversions**

 ~~~
 from conversions import temperature, speed